jpburnett/dotfiles/README.md

 The other file is ubuntuSetup.
 This installs some of the things that I get tired of remembering if they come preinstalled or not.
 Now they will...kinda...Same thing though, make the file executable and run it.

+#### Antigen Install
+I am using the development branch of Antigen -Install directions can be found at https://github.com/zsh-users/antigen.
+Make sure to make the dir /dotfiles/zsh/ where the file will be copied to.

+#### Antibody
+I tried Antibody, still impartial to it, didn't quite get it to work like Antigen works.
+But incase I change my mind down the road, instructions can be found at https://getantibody.github.io/

 ### Important Repos to install
 `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`